 are some selection criteria to keep in mind.

-Current Price vs. Call Price: ideally, the current price would be no higher than
+Current Price vs. Call Price: ideally, the current preferred trading

-Credit Rating: should be investment grade (any rating starting with "A"
+Credit Rating: conservative investors should stick with investment grade (any rating starting with "A"

 Trading Volume: minimum 4,000 shares, traded daily, on average.